mayooear/gpt4-pdf-chatbot-langchain/README.md

 videos.
 Optionally generate the PDF fileset from a Wordpress database.
 Transcribe mp3 files en masse.
 Download YouTube videos en masse and transcribe their audio.
-Allow users to share the best answers they get with each other through a social, sharing interface.
+Allow users to share the best answers they get with each other through a social sharing interface.

 Audio and video results are shown inline with a player queued to the moment matched in the transcript.